-In order to facilitate the identification and management of operational risk, CIL breaks down Operational Risk into the following sub-categories:
+In order to facilitate the identification and management of operational risk, CIL breaks down operational risk into the following sub-categories:

-Sub-risk Description People Risk / uncertainty associated with employee hiring, training, management, key person dependency, and competency of employees and contractors and retention to have sufficiently competent and experienced personnel to accomplish a business function's goals and objectives.
-Process and Systems Risk / uncertainty associated with process and systems, including occurrence of errors and omissions arising within any of the functions within Convex.
-Legal & Regulatory Risk / uncertainty relating to Convex's efforts to operate within / adhere to the laws, regulatory guidelines, and agreements.
+Sub-risk Description People risk Risk / uncertainty associated with employee hiring, training, management, key person dependency, and competency of employees and contractors and retention to have sufficiently competent and experienced personnel to accomplish a business function's goals and objectives.
+Process risk Risk / uncertainty associated with process and systems, including occurrence of errors and omissions arising within any of the functions within Convex.
+Risk / uncertainty around external and internal events that could occur at any time in the future that cause normal business operations to be halted or disrupted and impact Convex's ability to be operational resilient as a business.
+In addition, business interruption that has significant wide-reaching impact on the operational capability such as disruptions and the unavailability of important business services and/or systems will be monitored and reported.
+Risk / uncertainty around the occurrence of issues and incidents that could delay successful and timely delivery of projects and change initiatives in accordance with agreed plans.
+Risk / uncertainty around the possibility of unintentional or deliberate misstatement of financial results or financial regulatory reporting.
+IT risk Risk / uncertainty associated with IT systems.
+Regulatory risk Risk / uncertainty relating to Convex's efforts to operate within / adhere to the laws, regulatory guidelines, and agreements.
 In addition, risks regulatory risk relating to potential changes in laws and regulations and compliance related matters.
-Data Risk / uncertainty relating to maintaining the quality of data used within Convex Group's daily operations, encompassing: external data, internal data input, data loss and data corruption, and that data is accurate to within acceptable tolerances.
-Project & Change Management Risk / uncertainty around the occurrence of issues and incidents that could delay successful and timely delivery of projects and change initiatives in accordance with agreed plans.
-Financial Misstatement Risk / uncertainty around the possibility of unintentional or deliberate misstatement of financial results or financial regulatory reporting.
-Business Interruption Risk / uncertainty around external and internal events that could occur at any time in the future that cause normal business operations to be halted or disrupted and impact Convex's ability to be operational resilient as a business.
-In addition, business interruption that has significant wide-reaching impact on the operational capability such as disruptions and the unavailability of important business services and/or systems will be monitored and reported.
-Outsourcing & Third- Party Service Provider Risk / uncertainty of unintentional or deliberate failures of service providers to deliver services in accordance with pre-agreed service standard contracts or engaging with service providers with no service standards in place.
+Data risk Risk / uncertainty relating to and or maintaining the quality of data used within Convex Group's daily operations and encompasses: external data, internal data input, data loss and data corruption.
+That data is accurate to within acceptable tolerances.
+Conduct risk Risk / uncertainty relating to activities or employee behaviour which adversely affect customer outcomes or fair competition.
+Outsourcing & Third- Party risk Risk / uncertainty of unintentional or deliberate failures of service providers to deliver services in accordance with pre-agreed service standard contracts or engaging with service providers with no service standards in place.